 "Those who take part are an inspiration to us all and exhibit the very best of the human spirit.
 As they battle through everything the elements can throw at them, I wish everyone on board these stunning vessels the very best of luck."

-The brave crews of the ten 68 foot racing yachts leave Southampton to embark on their 11 month and 40,000 mile race in August 2011, to return in July 2012 in pursuit of the prestigious Clipper trophy.
+The brave crews of the twelve 70 foot racing yachts leave London to embark on their marathon 10 month and 40,000 mile race in September 2013, to return in July 2014 in pursuit of the prestigious Clipper Race trophy.

 Expertise will be tested to the max as crews encounter storm force winds, challenging seas, the relief of the trade winds, the tropical heat and ice cold conditions.
 They will have to overcome unpredictable and frustrating seas as they compete in a combination of long ocean races lasting several weeks, to short sprints which test technical ability.

-This extra-ordinary challenge visits 13 countries and spans 40,000 miles.
-Along the way the crew's determination and bravery will be rewarded by the breathtaking scenery, rich culture and amazing wildlife such as albatrosses, dolphins and whales.
+Along the way the crew's determination and bravery will be rewarded by the breathtaking scenery, rich culture and amazing wildlife.
 Follow the experiences, the highs and lows of the Rotary ambassadors on their blog.